LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch displays a number of hits(line 12) and a sample of 10 search results by default(lines 16+).

-The first hit(a document) is shown in lines 17-31.
-The field "_ source"(line 22) lists all the fields or content of the document.
+The first hit(a document) is shown on lines 17-31.
+The field "source"(line 22) lists all the fields(the content) of the document.

 ![image](https://user-images.githubusercontent.com/60980933/112375185-9c52d280-8ca8-11eb-9952-16f24171dfbd.png)